 Recommended by Dídac & Laura from Mapping the Map

-If we had to choose one place in the Monastery where you can feel the history of Catalonia, this place is the royal tomb that can be found in both sides of the altarpiece.
-Among other royals, here lay the remains of Jaume I The Conqueror, who lived in the XIII century and decided to be buried in the Poblet Monastery.
-His name is due to the fact that he led the conquest of the Balearic Islands and Valencia from the Moorish.
+If we had to choose one place in the Monastery where you can feel the history of Catalonia, this place is the royal tomb that can be found on both sides of the altarpiece.
+Among other royals, here lie the remains of Jaume I The Conqueror, who lived in the XIII century and decided to be buried in the Poblet Monastery.
+His name is due to the fact that he led the conquest of the Balearic Islands and Valencia from the Moors.

 Together with the monasteries of Santa Maria de Vallbona and Santa Maria de Santes Creus, the Poblet Monastery is part of the “Ruta del Cister” (Cister Route).
 In fact, Santa Maria de Poblet is the biggest one of those three monasteries and the only one that still has a community of monks living there.

 A few years ago we did a road trip in the Catalonia region.
 We visited many beautiful places like Blanes, Figueres, Besalu, the famous monastery of Montserrat with it’s Black Madonna and the lesser known Poblet Monastery.
 But the place that impressed me the most was the little village, Castellfollit de la Roca.